 If you don't know what tense you're using you won't know what form of the verb to use.
 Is it run, ran, runs?
 It'll also be difficult when talking about events that happened in the past, or refer to events coming up in the future.

 You need to be able to clearly tell the reader what you're talking about.
 If they can't figure out your sentence, they'll be lost.

 Spell check is out there and it's vital, but there's so much it doesn't pick up.
 You don't have to be a great speller (I'm not) but you need to know the basic rules.
 That i before e thing, how to make a verb a gerund, the plural forms.

-Know what a paragraph is and how to format dialog.
+Know what a paragraph is and how to format dialogue.

 I think that hits the high spots.
-You don't have to be a master at any of it if you have a solid working knowledge.
+You don't have to be a master at any of it to start, but aim for a solid working knowledge.
 Writers make mistakes just like everyone else.
 That's why we have copy editors.
 But the goal of editors is to polish already good, professional prose, not make amateur prose professional.
 This post by agent Rachelle Gardener says this quite well.
 (And is what influenced my ice skating analogy).

 You can be a writer without formal education.
 The skills you need to make it can be learned on your own.
 But you still need those skills.

 Planning Your Novel: Ideas and Structure, a series of self-guided workshops that help you turn your idea into a novel.
 It's also a great guide for revisions!